Lower Back Pain From Lifting and How to Relieve The Pain

 Reverse hypers are great from working the entire posterior chain.
 The key is not to put go into too much hyperextension if it hurts.
 Hypers help the glutes, lower back, and hamstrings to all work together in harmony as they should.

-Back extensions can serve as a form of core work to help maintain a neutral spine as well as helping to retain the strength in the glute.
+Back extensions can serve as a form of core work to help maintain a neutral spine as well as helping to retain the strength in the glutes.
 These are one of the best exercises you can do to build strength in the lower back.

 Good mornings will put your lower back, butt, and hamstrings on fire.
 Here is another example of a movement that does a great job if working the entire posterior chain together at once.
+Next time you have lower back pain from lifting weights, give these a try.

 Lower back pain from lifting can be frustrating for anyone nevermind an athlete.
 It is generally two problems that cause it.
 A lack of form and improper programming.
 That is why you should always focus in on your training.
 Your technique is something that should always be on the mind of an athlete.
 Making it a practice.
 Then there is programming.
 This is a far more tricky thing to do.
 In future articles, I will lay out the right way to plan your training program with loads and frequency but for the moment do not push it past your normal abilities.
 At the same time do not forget to add in exercises that emphasize strengthening your lower back.